joshbruce/fourth-earth-raw/public/content.md

 Fourth Earth DA describes using digital tools to aid both tabletop and video game play.

 Thank you for making the time and considering Fourth Earth RAW.
 All feedback (and contributions) welcome.
-The easiest way to give feedback is to post a [GitHub](https://github.com/joshbruce/fourth-earth-raw) issue (contributions can be made via pull requests or issues).
+The most direct way to give feedback is to post a [GitHub](https://github.com/joshbruce/fourth-earth-raw) issue (contributions can be made via pull requests or issues).
 Github is also where you can get an early glimpse into upcoming changes and new releases.

 ## Inspirations and alternatives